pborenstein/tmux-tools/docs/development.md

 ## Overview

-This guide covers contributing to tmux-tools, including setup, architecture understanding, testing, and development workflows.
-Whether you're fixing bugs, adding features, or improving documentation, this guide will help you get started.
+This guide covers contributing to tmux-tools, a session inspection and naming utility for tmux.
+Whether you're fixing bugs, adding display features, improving naming algorithms, or enhancing documentation, this guide will help you get started.

 ## Quick Start for Contributors